Andrew Van Buren: Philip Astley Projects CIC

-Alongside running the Van Buren Organisation and his other projects Andrew is continuing an ongoing quest to gain the inventor of the modern circus Philip Astley greater recognition.
+Alongside running the Van Buren Organisation and his other projects, Van Buren continues efforts to gain the inventor of the modern circus Philip Astley greater recognition.

-1981 Andrew's father Fred Van Buren helped to create and themed the Philip Astley / Circus Newcastle-under-Lyme UK carnival.
-Philip Astley was born in Newcastle-under-Lyme UK, which gives an even greater location connection for Andrew.
+In 1981, Van Buren's father helped to create and themed the Philip Astley / Circus Newcastle-under-Lyme UK carnival.

-1992 Andrew commissioned a portable life size statue to be made of Philip Astley, then alongside his father they created and developed a Summer of Astley events celebrating the 250th anniversary of Philip Astley's Birth.
+In 1992, Van Buren commissioned a portable life size statue to be made of Astley, then alongside his father they created and developed a Summer of Astley events celebrating the 250th anniversary of Philip Astley's Birth.
 Over the years Andrew has become an expert on the life & legacy of the "original ringmaster" Philip Astley.

-2009 Andrew Van Buren started a third personal attempt to not only raise awareness in Philip Astley and his legacy but also attempting to give Newcastle-under-Lyme, Stoke-on-Trent and Staffordshire a unique selling point to help develop tourism, this resulted in Andrew Van Buren and Cllr Wenslie Naylon creating the Philip Astley Project.
+In 2009, Van Buren started a third personal attempt to not only raise awareness in Philip Astley and his legacy but also attempting to give Newcastle-under-Lyme, Stoke-on-Trent and Staffordshire a unique selling point to help develop tourism, this resulted in Andrew Van Buren and Cllr Wenslie Naylon creating the Philip Astley Project.

-The Philip Astley Project working committee alongside Cllr Wenslie Naylon and Andrew includes: Appetite, The Brampton Museum, The Friends of Brampton Museum, Keele university, Staffordshire University, Newcastle-under-Lyme Borough Council, Newcastle-under-Lyme Business Improvement District, Newcastle-under-Lyme Civic Society, Newcastle-under-Lyme College and Performing Arts Centre, New Vic Theatre, Staffordshire Film Archive, Staffordshire Libraries and Information Services, The Van Buren Organisation work together creating events, overseeing art installations, uniting archives, developing exhibitions and curating cultural and heritage links globally.
+The Philip Astley Project working committee alongside Cllr Wenslie Naylon and Van Buren includes: Appetite, The Brampton Museum, The Friends of Brampton Museum, Keele university, Staffordshire University, Newcastle-under-Lyme Borough Council, Newcastle-under-Lyme Business Improvement District, Newcastle-under-Lyme Civic Society, Newcastle-under-Lyme College and Performing Arts Centre, New Vic Theatre, Staffordshire Film Archive, Staffordshire Libraries and Information Services, The Van Buren Organisation work together creating events, overseeing art installations, uniting archives, developing exhibitions and curating cultural and heritage links globally.

-2017 The Philip Astley Project in conjunction with Manchester Metropolitan University and Federal University of Bahia (UFBA) Brazil created the first Philip Astley & the Legacy of the Modern Circus Symposium.
+In 2017, The Philip Astley Project in conjunction with Manchester Metropolitan University and Federal University of Bahia (UFBA) Brazil created the first Philip Astley & the Legacy of the Modern Circus Symposium.

-2018 over 100 Astley events celebrated the 250th anniversary of the first modern circus.
-Included Andrew unveiling a plaque to Astley and the 250th anniversary of Modern Circus in Monte Carlo with Prince Albert II, Prince of Monaco and Princess Stéphanie of Monaco.
-During the anniversary year Andrew oversaw the unveiling of monuments in Newcastle-under-Lyme which generated news items and articles worldwide.
+In 2018, over 100 Astley events celebrated the 250th anniversary of the first modern circus.
+This included Van Buren unveiling a plaque to Astley and the 250th anniversary of Modern Circus in Monte Carlo with Prince Albert II, Prince of Monaco and Princess Stéphanie of Monaco.
+During the anniversary year, Van Buren oversaw the unveiling of monuments in Newcastle-under-Lyme which generated news items and articles worldwide.
+Van Buren made repeated appearances on multiple TV and Radio News to promote the anniversary.

-Andrew worked as adviser on the 2019 published hardback book 'The First Showman' by New York Times Best Selling Author Karl Shaw, which tells the story of Philip Astley as well as Andrew's journey to gain Astley and his birthplace of Newcastle-under-Lyme and Stoke-on-Trent recognition on the global map.
+Van Buren worked as adviser on the 2019 published hardback book The First Showman by Karl Shaw, which tells the story of Philip Astley as well as Van Buren's journey to gain Astley and his birthplace of Newcastle-under-Lyme and Stoke-on-Trent recognition on the global map.

 2024 saw the opening of the Philip Astley Visitor and Activity Centre in the heart of Newcastle-under-Lyme, a key feature of the growing Philip Astley Heritage Trail.

-To date Andrew and the Philip Astley Projects CIC has brought over £2m investment into the Newcastle-under-Lyme and Stoke-on-Trent area.
+To date Van Buren and the Philip Astley Projects CIC has brought over £2m investment into the Newcastle-under-Lyme and Stoke-on-Trent area.